TGOlson/patchwork/README.md

 [Full Patchwork](http://tgolson.com/patchwork/examples/full_patchwork.html) - An example of using Patchwork's default settings to fill up an entire page with patches.

-[Nested Patchwork](http://tgolson.com/patchwork/examples/nested_patchwork.html) - An example of placing Patchwork into a container to limit it's size.
+[Nested Patchwork](http://tgolson.com/patchwork/examples/nested_patchwork.html) - An example of placing Patchwork into a container to limit its size.

 [Patch Size](http://tgolson.com/patchwork/examples/patch_size.html) - An example of setting the target patch size properties for the patchwork.